costantinoai/chess-expertise-2024/docs/SCRATCHPAD.md

   - [ ] Audit absolute/hard-coded paths; replace with CLI flags/config
   - [ ] Ensure modules only contain functions; main scripts orchestrate workflows
 - [ ] Packaging / Config
-  - [ ] Update pyproject.toml package discovery to remove dropped packages (chess_dnn, etc.)
+  - [ ] Update pyproject.toml package discovery to use new folder names (mvpa, fmri_glm, behavioural, neurosynth, manifold, rois)
   - [ ] Review requirements.txt and remove deps only used by dropped code (keep if shared)
   - [ ] Ensure tests/ still valid (or trim if they belong to removed code)
 - [ ] Documentation